 Another station to get off for sightseeing is Si-o-Se-Pol station which is located at the beginning of Chahr Bagh-e-Bala street.
 This station is close to historic sites such as Si-o-Se-Pol, and if you head west, to Jolfa neighborhood.

 Bicycles have been one of the very popular means of transportation in Isfahan for many years.
 As the city is a flat one that provides you with car free paths, you can enjoy a safe and easy ride.
 This will help you to stop at any desired location that you may spot during your ride, which are many.

-There are many bicycle stations in the city from which you can rent a bike with presenting an ID card.
+You are not an Iranian woman?!
+Then there are many bicycle stations in the city from which you can rent a bike with presenting an ID card!
 Here again you can pay the rental fee using the electronic card that was mentioned before.

 The rental stations close to historical sites are:

 - Khaju Bridge Station (at the beginning of Chahr Bagh-e-Khaju street): which is close to Khaju Bridge on which you can ride a bike.